Customer satisfaction is an essential factor that dictates whether a business is going to triumph or not.

 2. Consumerization of IT (external motivation)

 Consumerization of IT is the external motivation for building self-service help tools.
-It's an approach of developing products and services while focusing on the end user as an individual consumer.
+It's an approach to developing products and services while focusing on the end user as an individual consumer.

 The goal is to make software or apps that are super easy for users to learn.
 This enables the customers to be self-dependent, as they can self-educate themselves by trying to evaluate the product on their own.